 Emily Elizabeth Hahn

-Chef, aspiring designer, writer, culinary entrepreneur, mother of Triggerfish—the chocolate lab.
+Chef, Top Chef Season 14 contestant, aspiring designer, culinary entrepreneur, mother of Triggerfish—the chocolate lab.

-Emily Hahn has been cooking in the South for eleven years.
-She is currently based in Charleston, South Carolina, as the Chef of Warehouse Bar + Kitchen.
+Emily Hahn has been cooking in the South for twelve years.
+She is a chef currently based in Charleston, South Carolina.

-Originally from Lynchburg, Virginia, her love for cooking and all things kitchen began just after high school.
+Originally from Lynchburg, Virginia, her passion for the food industry began just after high school.
 Her culinary career started under Ed Vasaio at Mamma Zu in Richmond, Virginia, where she worked directly under Vasaio, learning his recipes that had been written down on post-it notes.
 After three years helming the kitchen at Mamma Zu, Hahn moved to Vermont to attend New England Culinary Institute.
 Upon graduating, she made her way to Charleston to work under James Beard Award winner, Mike Lata at FIG restaurant.